 As holiday let managers in East Sussex for more than a decade, here at Beside the Sea we’ve seen our fair share of missteps (and even made some of them ourselves, once upon a time!).
 We’ve outlined some of the lessons we’ve learned as holiday homeowners and as holiday property management service providers, so you can dodge them yourself.

 Holiday property management mistakes

 The holiday rental marketplace has moved on significantly since the late noughties.
 You’ll find fewer long forgotten about annexes suddenly brought to market and many, many more freshly licked with paint and beautifully furnished homes away from home.

 If you’re still finding your feet in the holiday let space, learn from the mistakes others made and make the most of your holiday home investment in East Sussex from the get-go.

 You know those late afternoons when you get back from the beach and sink into your sofa, a cool breeze and golden sunlight through the windows?
 And have you ever tried to capture the beauty of that moment on a smartphone?
-It’s tough to do!
+It’s getting easier as the tech improves, but it’s still tough to do!